europj/uvspecgen/README.rst

-This package includes the `uvspecgen` script for quickly processing electronic structure TDHF/TDDFT output files to produce a file containing the discrete spectrum and line shape function for quick plotting.
-This script uses the `uvspec` module, which can be imported into your own Python scripts for use of the `AbsorptionSpectrum` class, which parses a TDHF/TDDFT output file and stores the excited state energies, oscillator strengths, and line shape
+This package includes the `uvspecgen` script for quickly processing electronic structure TDHF/TDDFT output files to produce a file containing the discrete spectrum and line shape function for plotting.
+This script uses the included `uvspec` module, which can be imported into your own Python scripts for use of the `AbsorptionSpectrum` class, which parses a TDHF/TDDFT output file and stores the excited state energies, oscillator strengths, and line shape